brian14708/wh-briefings/statements-releases/2021-09/2021-09-22-statement-by-vice-president-kamala-harris-on-bipartisan-policing-reform-negotiations.md

 modified_time: 2021-09-24 08:31:05-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/22/statement-by-vice-president-kamala-harris-on-bipartisan-policing-reform-negotiations/
 published_time: 2021-09-22 20:11:00-04:00
-title: Statement by Vice President Kamala Harris on Bipartisan Policing Reform Negotiations
+title: "Statement by Vice President Kamala\_Harris on Bipartisan Policing Reform\_\
+  Negotiations"
 ---

 Every American should be treated with dignity and respect by law